VCTLabs/foss-rst-presentations/foss-instrumentation/open_source_drones.rst

 * (RC) Copters are not drones

   * Drones have an autopilot and are (or at least can be) autonomous
-  * RC copters (even with an IMU) are not fully autonomous
+  * RC copters (even with an IMU) are generally not fully autonomous

 * An autopilot has programmable firmware